beingforthebenefit/bank-scraper-api/README.md

 ## 🎛️ Dashboard Integration

-### Dakboard Widget
+### Example Dashboard Widget

-Use the included `examples/dakboard-widget.html` for a ready-to-use credit card dashboard:
+Use the included `examples/dakboard-widget.html` as a starting point:

 **Features:**
 - 💳 Multiple credit cards in grid layout